 White Dwarfs, Neutron stars, and fast radio bursts

-Having ejected nearly all their BHs, the centers of core-collapsed globular clusters are dominated by the next most massive stellar populations: neutron stars and, especially, massive white dwarfs (see Figure 1).
+Having ejected nearly all their black holess, the centers of core-collapsed globular clusters are dominated by the next most massive stellar remnant populations: neutron stars and massive white dwarfs (see Figure 1).
 In Kremer et al. (2021b), we showed the presence of white dwarfs in globular clusters leads naturally to the dynamical formation of merging white dwarf+white dwarf binaries that are observable as gravitational wave sources at milli- and decihertz frequencies as they inspiral.
 Notably, we showed that over 90% of these mergers have a total mass greater than the Chandrasekhar limit as a result of mass segregation in the cluster.
-Thus, if the merger remnants are not destroyed completely in an explosive transient, they likely undergo collapse (e.g., Nomoto et al. 1984), potentially creating young pulsars/magnetars.
+Thus, if the merger remnants are not destroyed completely in an explosive transient, they likely collapse and create a population of young pulsars/magnetars.

 |